 - Eye protection is recommended, bring sunglasses.

-- Feel free to bring your GoPro or any camera that can be attached securely to your body or helmet to record your ride.
-Hand held devices are prohibited.
-(Your hands will be busy zipping!)
+- Feel free to bring your GoPro or any camera to record you ride, we recommend it has a strap or clamp.
 You may want to record your second zip, so you can get the feel of what to expect first.

 Do I need a reservation?